What is the

 Alternative Art School?

-The Alternative Art School provides online art courses with the world’s most visionary artists.
+The Alternative Art School provides online Membership program and art courses with the world’s most visionary artists.
 We are entirely online and cater to working artists from every part of the globe, which allows us to provide an active, invigorating, and non-traditional art-making experience.
 Learn more about TAAS below.

 About TAAS